callme-pantera/CSL-Prototype/documentation/README.md

 - Attempting to access the OPNsense Web GUI **fails as expected** – access from VLAN10 is restricted by firewall rules to prevent potential compromise.

 <br>

+## Summarized VLAN Configuration for All Remaining VLANs
+As shown in the title, I won’t be documenting this step thoroughly, since the principle is the same as with the testing VLAN.
+Instead, I’ll outline the key steps I took for each VLAN and briefly explain its purpose.<br>

+1. **Omni-Administrator – VLAN 77**

+2. **Container Environment – VLAN 20**

+3. **Hacking Environment – VLAN 1**